emarmolsanchez/eMIRNA/README.md

 The **Positive Sequences** must correspond to those sequences annotated as microRNA genes in the available Reference Genome for the species under study.
 GTF annotation and FASTA files for corresponding transcripts can be downloaded from the Ensembl repositories available at http://www.ensembl.org/info/data/ftp/index.html.

 The **Negative Sequences** must correspond to non-coding sequences other than microRNA genes in the available Reference Genome for the species under study.
-GTF annotation and FASTA files for corresponding transcripts cand be downloaded from the Ensembl repositories available at http://www.ensembl.org/info/data/ftp/index.html.
+GTF annotation and FASTA files for corresponding transcripts can be downloaded from the Ensembl repositories available at http://www.ensembl.org/info/data/ftp/index.html.

-In the event that no Reference Genome or no good microRNA or non-coding transcripts are available for downloading, we strongly recommend to choose sequences from the closest phylogenetically related reference species with available genome annotation for training the model, otherwise the results can suffer from low reliability.
+In the event that no Reference Genome or no good microRNA or non-coding transcripts are available for downloading, we strongly recommend choosing sequences from the closest phylogenetically related reference species with available genome annotation for training the model, otherwise the results can suffer from low reliability.

 Both Positive and Negative datasets must be in linear FASTA format.
 Should you have multilinear FASTA files, they should be converted to linear FASTA files.
 Users can implement the following perl command: